v0.7.0 — open & extensible (plugins + reachability correlation)

 Yes.
 Fendix is fully open-source under the MIT license.
 You can run it locally, in CI/CD, or self-host the dashboard — no account or API key required.

 Fendix's black-box scanner works with any HTTP API regardless of language.
-The white-box analyzer currently supports Python, Go, JavaScript, and TypeScript source analysis, plus dependency CVE checking for PyPI and npm packages.
+The white-box analyzer currently supports Python, Go, JavaScript, and TypeScript source analysis, plus dependency CVE checking for PyPI (pip-audit), npm (npm audit), and Go modules (govulncheck) — primary paths run against the real OSV/CVE databases when those tools are installed.

 Hybrid mode runs both black-box probing and white-box static analysis in parallel, then cross-references the results.
 When a runtime vulnerability matches a code-level finding, Fendix produces a correlated finding with both HTTP evidence and the exact source code location.